-Certain types of sleeping pills can become habit-forming and may lead to addiction.
+Certain types of sleeping pills can become habit-forming.

 Benzodiazepines are a habit-forming class of drugs typically prescribed to treat anxiety, panic disorder, and seizures but have shown positive effects on sleep issues.
 These drugs are only prescribed for short-term use, as it is possible to become dependent on the medication if used for an extended period.

 Drugs that classify as benzodiazepines include:

 Drug overdoses have consistently increased across all age groups in America, according to data from the National Institute on Drug Abuse that looked at cases from 1999 to 2020.
 Specifically, deaths related to an overdose involving benzodiazepines increased from 1,135 in 1999 to 11,537 in 2017.